 WandaVision is set to pick up the threads of Wanda’s unravelling mental health in the wake of Avengers: Endgame which saw her partner, Vision, shattered into pieces.
 While we don’t know the full story just yet, the first trailers revealed Wanda travelling through alternate realities that saw her pregnant with twins, living blissfully with Vision and taking on the role of a 1950s housewife.

 While the films haven’t explored her powers fully, in the comics Wanda has incredible reality-warping powers she struggles to control.
 It’s likely the TV show will adapt this struggle and analyse her mental state in the wake of Endgame.

 WandaVision is set to release on January 15, 2021.

 When it drops, it’ll be just six episodes long.

 We’ve already gotten three major trailers for WandaVision, showcasing the strange alternate realities of the show.
 Given Wanda’s reality-warping powers, it’s likely the series will explore the strange and unknowable throughout its six-episode run with hints it’ll take cues from the weirdness of early Fox/Marvel show Legion.

 Appearances from Wanda’s baby twins (Speed and Wiccan) are very intriguing, as are all the allusion to Tom King’s excellent 2015 Vision comics run.

-You can check out the first trailers below and head here to see everything new and exciting we spotted along the way:
+You can check out the major trailers below and head here to see everything new and exciting we spotted along the way: